Helping with personal care and elderly incontinence

 What causes incontinence in the elderly?

 Loss of bladder or bowel control is more common than many think – affecting millions of people throughout the UK.
 It can happen for a number of reasons.
 For example, urinary incontinence may be the result of an infection, stress or pressure on the bladder, or certain neurological conditions.
-Bowel incontinence can be caused by an underlying condition such as irritable bowel syndrome (IBS), Crohn’s disease, or nerve damage.
+Bowel incontinence (or faecal incontinence) can be caused by an underlying condition such as irritable bowel syndrome (IBS), Crohn’s disease, or nerve damage.
 Some causes are treatable, while others can be managed with lifestyle changes.

 Incontinence in numbers